Edigorin/Powerpoint-Translate/SPEC.md

 - Deck-level context analysis:
   - First pass over all slides to build a “deck profile” (title, agenda, frequent terms, section headers).
   - Use this profile as part of the system prompt for all translation batches.
+- User-provided context (implemented):
+  - CLI flags `--context` / `--context-file` allow passing domain/product guidance into the backend prompt.
-- Glossary and terminology enforcement:
+- Glossary and terminology enforcement (implemented for user-supplied files):
-  - Accept user-provided glossary files via CLI (e.g. `--glossary glossary.json` or CSV with `source,target` columns).
+  - Accepts user-provided glossary files via CLI (`--glossary glossary.json` or CSV with `source,target` columns).
-  - Pass glossary entries into the backend prompt with instructions like “must use these translations for the following terms”.
+  - Passes glossary entries into the backend prompt with instructions like “must use these translations for the following terms”.
-  - Optionally add a pre-check that flags glossary terms not found in the deck.
+  - Optional pre-check to flag glossary terms not found in the deck (future).
 - Two-step context workflow (optional):
   - Step 1: Summarize the deck and extract candidate domain terms via LLM.
   - Step 2: Present or export a suggested glossary for user review.